ComicVertigo80/about/README.md

 ### Creating, laughing and coding along

-Nicole H. would describe herself as just a funny lady, but we’d have to remind her she’s also a— writer, podcast host, and founder of VertigoVentures LLC, a heart-led initiative devoted to community connection, creative storytelling, and accessible tech.
+Nicole H. would describe herself as just a funny lady (sometimes the mayor of Silly Goose town), but we’d have to remind her she’s also a— writer, podcast host, and founder of VertigoVentures LLC, a heart-led initiative devoted to community connection, creative storytelling, and accessible tech.